-A Data Warehouse is a consolidation of data from a variety of sources that is designed to support and optimise strategic organisational decision-making.
-Its main purpose is to centralise data and apply business-specific context to provide readily available and easily accessible information to the business's decision-makers.
-Business Intelligence (BI) refers to a set of methods and techniques that are used by organisations to better enable strategic decision-making.
+A Data Warehouse is a consolidation of data from a variety of sources that is designed to support and optimise organisational decision-making.
+Its main purpose is to consolidate data and provide readily available and easily accessible information to the business's decision-makers.
+Business Intelligence (BI) refers to a set of methods and techniques that are used by organisations to enable strategic decision-making.
 BI leverages technologies and tools that focus on reliable measurement of facts and business objectives to provide better insights to support evidence-based decisions.

 Fragmented, inconsistent and outdated data in multiple databases does not enable informed and strategic decision-making.
 Data warehousing and BI give business units a way to consolidate and process vast amounts of information and perform more advanced analytics.
-With appropriate data warehousing in place, systems have the right data available to perform more accurate analysis - and get more value from BI and analytics programs.
-An agency that acts on knowledge gained from business intelligence and analytics can improve operational efficiency, find better ways to innovate based on insights from data, and drive better outcomes.
+With appropriate data warehousing in place, systems have the right data available to perform more accurate analysis and get more value from BI and analytics programs.
+An agency that acts on knowledge gained from BI and analytics can improve operational efficiency and find better ways to innovate based on insights from data.

-- Current: the data warehouse supports appropriate information access and is designed to deliver up-to-date information to decision-makers. - Business goals: the data warehouse serves agency strategic priorities and informs the selection of BI solutions. - Start with the end in mind: the business priority and scope of end-data-delivery drives the creation of the data warehouse content. - Once size does not fit all: use the right warehousing and analytics tools and products for your specific purpose.
+- Current: the data warehouse supports appropriate information access and is designed to deliver up-to-date information to decision-makers. - Business goals: the data warehouse serves agency strategic priorities and informs the selection of BI solutions. - Start with the end in mind: the business priority drives the creation of the data warehouse content. - Once size does not fit all: use the right warehousing and analytics tools and products for your specific purpose.